Top 15 Italian Superstitions

 Please take a moment when completed to leave a written review.
 It truly makes a difference in ranking.

 Remember #5 above?
 Yup, there should never be 13 people sitting around a table.
 I read somewhere that this superstition refers to the Last Supper as there were 13 people at the table; twelve Apostles and Jesus.
 It is said that Judas Iscariot, the one who betrayed Jesus, was the 13th man to sit at the table.

 10. Seating Arrangements

 If meeting friends and you are not married, be aware of where you sit at the table.
 Superstition in Italy says if you are single you should not sit at the corner of a table in Italy because it means you will not marry.

 11. Spilling Salt and Olive Oil

 Whatever you do, try not to spill any salt or olive oil as it is considered very bad luck.
 These items were very expensive way back when and it is said that spilling them would bring bad luck.

-This one is so silly but Italian really believe it.
-If you are single, be careful when a friend or family member clean the house in your presence.
+This one is so silly but Italian really believes it.
+If you are single, be careful when a friend or family member cleans the house in your presence.
 If the bristles of a broom touch your feet you will not get married!

 13. New Home

 A new home is always cleansed by performing a ritual such as sprinkling salt in the corners of all the rooms.